Li Shangfu: Early life

+Li attained a Doctor of Engineering in control theory and control engineering from Chongqing University.

 Career

 In December 2003, he was promoted to Director (Commander) of the center at the age of 45.
 In 2006, he attained the rank of major general.
 In his ten years as director of the Xichang center, Li oversaw several rocket launches, including the launch of the Chang'e 2 lunar probe in October 2010.

 After 31 years working in Xichang, Li was appointed Chief of Staff of the PLA General Armaments Department (GAD) in 2013, replacing Major General Shang Hong.
-A year later, he was made Deputy Director of the GAD.
+A year later, he was made deputy director of the GAD.

 In 2016, Li was appointed Deputy Commander of the newly established PLA Strategic Support Force, which is responsible for cyberspace, space, and other high-tech warfare.
 He was promoted to the rank of lieutenant general in the same year.
-In September 2017, Li was appointed Director of the Equipment Development Department of the Central Military Commission, the successor department of the GAD, replacing General Zhang Youxia.
+In September 2017, Li was appointed Director of the Equipment Development Department of the CMC, the successor department of the GAD, replacing General Zhang Youxia.

-In October 2017, Li was elected a member of the 19th Central Committee of the Chinese Communist Party.
+In October 2017, Li was elected a member of the 19th CCP Central Committee.

-On 20 September 2018, Li Shangfu, along with the Equipment Development Department, were sanctioned by the U.S. government for "engaging in significant transactions with persons" sanctioned under CAATSA, namely for transactions that involved ″Russia's transfer to China of Su-35 combat aircraft and S-400 surface-to-air missile system-related equipment″.
+Li Shangfu was conferred the rank of major general in July 2006.
+In August 2016, he was conferred the rank of lieutenant general.
+In July 2019, he was conferred the rank of general.

+Central Military Commission

-In October 2022, he was elected as a member of the 20th Central Military Commission of the Communist Party of China.
-He ranked first among the members of the Central Military Commission.
+In October 2022, he was nominated as a member of the 20th CMC of the CCP by Party general secretary Xi Jinping.
+He ranked first among the members of the CMC.

-On January 18, 2023, Li Shangfu attended the Central Military Commission promotion ceremony, and was appointed State Councilor and Minister of National Defense on March 12 of the same year, succeeding Wei Fenghe.
+On January 18, 2023, Li Shangfu attended the CMC promotion ceremony, and was appointed State Councilor and Minister of National Defense on March 12 of the same year, succeeding Wei Fenghe.
+According to The Diplomat, Li's promotion reflects Chinese attempts to prioritize aerospace in its defense modernization program, against a backdrop of increasing technological competition between China and the United States.

+On April 17, 2023, Li made his first overseas visit to Russia.
+As part of his four-day visit, he met with Russian president Vladimir Putin and Defense Minister Sergei Shoigu in Moscow.
+During his meeting, he stated the ties between China and Russia ‘surpass military-political alliances of the Cold War era’.
+On April 28, he met with Indian Minister of Defense Rajnath Singh as part of the Shanghai Cooperation Organisation defense ministers' meeting in New Delhi, India, making it the first visit to India by a Chinese Defense Minister since the 2020 border skirmishes between Indian and Chinese troops.

+In June 2023, at the 2023 IISS Shangri-La Dialogue in Singapore, Li made public comments stating that war with the United States would be an unbearable disaster and that both the United States and China needed to seek more common ground in the wake of recent escalations between the two countries.